 One of the Monterey Bay Aquarium Research Institute’s overarching goals is to transfer the knowledge gained, solutions devised, and technology developed to communities outside of MBARI.
 Our internal intellectual property committee offers guidance on technology transfer strategies.
-Judith Connor is the primary MBARI contact for technology transfer.
-She monitors incoming revenue, tracks payments to attorneys and the U.S. Patent and Copyright Office, and distributes royalties to MBARI and the inventors.
+Basilio Martinez is the primary MBARI contact for technology transfer.
+He monitors incoming revenue, tracks payments to attorneys and the U.S. Patent and Copyright Office, and distributes royalties to MBARI and the inventors.
 The committee provides advice and patent information and negotiates licenses and commercialization support, working with advisors Evan Elder and Andrea Pesce at Stanford University’s Office of Technology Licensing.

 MBARI uses a variety of strategies to transfer its developments to the greater community for public benefit.
 For example, some complex systems, such as the In Situ Ultraviolet Spectrophotometer, are licensed to commercial partners for manufacture and distribution to oceanographic researchers and resource managers.
 Some hardware and software systems, such as the Video Annotation and Reference System, are distributed for research use as open source software.

 Some complex oceanographic systems developed at MBARI have been licensed and are commercially available:

 Satlantic’s In Situ Ultraviolet Spectrophotometer (ISUS) V3 nitrate sensor (developed in Ken Johnson’s laboratory at MBARI) uses advanced ultraviolet absorption technology to accurately measure nitrate concentrations in aquatic environments in real time.
 Satlantic’s Deep SUNA, which is based on the ISUS sensor, was designed for integration into autonomous underwater vehicles.